-Welcome to the online home of SongTribe, Edinburgh’s vibrant new performance choir with a big heart and soul!
+Welcome to the online home of SongTribe, Edinburgh’s vibrant performance choir with a big heart and soul!
 If you’re interested in joining a choir that’s focused on building a community and on singing and performing to the very best of our collective capability, visit the ‘Join us’ page on our website for more information.
-SongTribe started on 7th October 2015.
+SongTribe started in October 2015.

 How does the choir work?

 There are no auditions and you aren’t expected to be able to read music.
 However we are looking for people with enthusiasm, commitment, and a willingness to take part in our concerts.
-While it’s expected that the choir performs without words or music it may be helpful to know that many of the choir’s songs have minimal words to learn – one line, for instance.
+While it’s expected that the choir performs without words or music it may be helpful to know that many of the choir’s songs have minimal words to learn.
 When songs are wordy or challenging, singers can perform with discreet cue sheets as long as their focus stays on the conductor.

 The culture at rehearsals is to work as much as possible by ear but word sheets and written music are available.
 Over the course of getting to know a song it is expected that the paper will gradually disappear!